-Sales pages provide way more detail than you’ll typically find on a landing page.
-Often called longform sales pages, they include a lot of written content meant to persuade users to purchase.
+Sales pages provide way more product or service details than you can typically find on a landing page.
+Often called long-form sales pages, they include a lot of written content meant to persuade users to purchase.

-Now that you understand how a sales page should be used, let’s break down the step-by-step process for building one.
+Now that you understand how a sales page should be used, let’s break down the step-by-step process to effectively create sales pages.

 1. Define your target audience

-The first and most important step in building an effective sales page is understanding who you’re selling to.
+The first step in building a sales page that converts is understanding who you’re selling to.